Census Bureau to miss deadline, jeopardizing Trump plan

-The Census Bureau plans to announce it will miss a year-end deadline for handing in numbers used for divvying up congressional seats.
+The Census Bureau plans to announce it will miss a year-end deadline for handing in numbers used for divvying up congressional seats, a census official said.
 That delay could undermine President Donald Trump’s efforts to exclude people in the country illegally from the count if the figures aren’t turned in before President-elect Joe Biden takes office.

+A census official who was not authorized to speak publicly on the matter confirmed the delay to the Associated Press on Wednesday.

 It will be the first time that the Dec.
 31 target date is missed since the deadline was implemented more than four decades ago by Congress.